impulsado/wannaNotes/Projects/ILEARNYOU/ILY - Easy/ILY - Keylogger/ILY - Keylogger.md

 ### void startLogging();
 It is not possible to know which key has been pressed after it happened, so the only way to detect it is to check all possible valid keys in the ASCII symbols every time.
 Due to our goal of capturing passwords and usernames, the last valid symbol is "¡", which has the number 173 in the ASCII standard.

-Now that we are checking all possible characters, it is important to determine how we are going to get that "alarm" informing us that a key on the keyboard has been pressed.
+Now that we are checking all possible characters, it is important to determine how we are going to get that “alarm” informing us that a key on the keyboard has been pressed.
 This is where `GetAsyncKeyState()` comes into play.

-`GetKeyState()` will return that a key has been pressed only if it happens in the same "instant"; otherwise, it will not detect it.
+`GetKeyState()` Will return that a key has been pressed only if it happens in the same “instant”; otherwise, it will not detect it.
 This isn't really convenient in our case, so we will use `GetAsyncKeyState()` instead, because it can retrieve the state of a key pressed at any time.

-It's important to understand how `GetAsyncKeyState()` works and the best way to implement it.
+It's essential to understand how `GetAsyncKeyState()` works and the best way to implement it.
 You will see three types of implementations:
 - `GetAsyncKeyState(key) == -32767`: Verifies if a key has been pressed and released.
 - `GetAsyncKeyState(key) & 0x0001`: Verifies if a key has been pressed since the last call.
 - `GetAsyncKeyState(key) & 0x8000`: Verifies if a key is currently being pressed.